microsoft/cordova-plugin-code-push/README.md

     cordova prepare
     ```

-    *NOTE: We are not deploying binaries via CodePush, so running a `prepare` is more enough for this step.
+    *NOTE: We are not deploying binaries via CodePush, so running `prepare` is more than enough for this step.
 The `cordova build` command works as well, since it calls `cordova prepare` behind the scenes, so you can also choose to run the `build` command if you prefer.*

 2. Release the updated app code to the CodePush server via the CodePush [management CLI](https://github.com/Microsoft/code-push/tree/master/cli).
 To do this, use the following CLIs commands, depending on the platform your update is targetting: